FREE UK Mainland Postage on orders over £50

 Everyone knows what a car wash is.
 How many £5 Car Wash adverts have you seen on the side of the road.
 Well this type of car wash actually harms your cars paintwork.

 Detailing is the term applied to the safe & thorough cleaning, decontamination, polishing, enhancement and protection to all surfaces of a vehicle.

 We take car cleaning to the next level and use specialist tools, equipment, products & chemicals that a normal car washers wouldn't typically use, to fully restore and enhance paintwork to remove light scratches, swirls and blemishes that are caused through improper vehicle cleaning technique.
 The finished results are better than showroom condition.

 Through this section we aim to help you better understand the detailing process and help you choose a service that is right for you.

 The time required to carry out detailing correctly and to a high standard depends on many factors such as the size & current condition of the vehicle, the types of product you use and the customers expectations.
 The time frames set below are a guide only.

-Premium Valets - Include deep cleaning services and the addition of higher end luxury protection
+Premium Valets - Includes deep cleaning services and the addition of higher end luxury protection - 3-5 Hours

 Enhancement Details - Include minor paint correction and scratch removal - Normally takes a full 1 Day

-Paint Correction and Ceramic Coatings - For a show standard finish.
+Paint Correction and Ceramic Coatings - For a show standard finish - 2-4 days

-At Detail Bug each car is assessed before hand to determine the amount of work required and we can advise the best course of action.
+At Detail Bug each car is assessed before hand to determine the amount of work required and we can advise the best course of action to suit your expectations.

 A car wash is a generic term for removing loose dirt before any other exterior process is performed.
 This can vary from a simple Bucket & Sponge to Dual Bucket Methods or even a Water-less Wash and use of a Spray Detailer.